bearded-giant/Do-It.nvim/README.md

 ## Features

-- Manage todos in a simple and efficient way
+- Manage to-dos in a simple and efficient way
 - Categorize tasks with #tags
 - Simple task management with clear visual feedback
-- Persistent storage of your todos
+- Persistent storage of your to-dos
 - Adapts to your Neovim colorscheme
 - Compatible with **Lazy.nvim** for effortless installation
-- Relative timestamps showing when todos were created
+- Relative timestamps showing when to-dos were created
-- Import/Export of todo json for backups, obsidian integration...whatever you want
+- Import/Export of to-do json for backups, obsidian integration...whatever you want
+- To-do reordering with customizable keybindings

 ---